LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 ## Basics: What is tensor parallelism?

-In one sentence: multiple GPUs are now the "unit" instead of a single gpu.
+TP splits the model weights & computation across multiple GPUs.

+Sharded data parallel does split the model weights, but it gathers them back for the computation.
+The computation bit being split across GPUs is the difference.

-We will be treating an entire node as the execution unit:
+We will be treating an entire node of GPUs as the execution unit:
-1. The model is sharded internal to the node
+1. The model is sharded across the GPUs on the node.
 2. Every *GPU* on the node receives **the same input**

 It reduces the world size by however many GPUs are in your node, meaning the cost of allgathers/allreduces is reduced.
 This becomes a big factor when your cluster is large.